omkarcloud/google-maps-scraper/README.md

 ![Google Maps Data Scraper CSV Result](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/gmap_result.png)

-*Note: If you don't have Python installed or you are facing errors.
+*Note: If you don't have Nodejs and Python installed or you are facing errors.
 Follow this Simple FAQ [here](https://github.com/omkarcloud/google-maps-scraper/blob/master/advanced.md#-i-dont-have-python-or-im-facing-errors-when-setting-up-the-scraper-on-my-pc-how-to-solve-it) and you will have your google maps leads in next 5 Minutes*

 ## 🤔 Questions